oroinc/documentation/user/back-office/dashboards/widgets/opportunities-list.rst

 The Opportunities List widget displays the list of opportunities that can be configured to show only opportunities in certain conditions, e.g. only open opportunities that are owned by the current user.

 .. image:: /user/img/dashboards/opportunities_list.png
+   :alt: A sample of the Opportunities List widget

 .. note:: For how to add widgets to the dashboard and manage them, see the relevant topics: